Washington-University/StructuralQC/README.md

     * Visit: https://github.com/Washington-University/StructuralQC/releases
     * Under `Downloads` choose the `Source code (zip)` link for the latest release
-    * The resulting `.zip` file will be named `StructuralQC-x.y.z` where `x.y.z` reflect the version number.
+    * The resulting `.zip` file will be named `StructuralQC-x.y.z` where `x.y.z` reflects the version number.

 2. Unzip the archive in a directory where you have read and write permission.

-    * The resulting subdirectory will be named `StructuralQC-x.y.z` (e.g. StructuralQC-1.0.1)
+    * The resulting subdirectory will be named `StructuralQC-x.y.z` (e.g., StructuralQC-1.0.2)
     * The StructuralQC-x.y.z directory will contain:
         * a single script -- `GenerateStructuralScenes.sh` and
         * a `templates` directory that contains files that are needed to render the scenes.
     * You will probably invoke the script multiple times (i.e., for different batches of subjects).